pingcap/docs/system-variables.md

 <CustomContent platform="tidb-cloud">

-- When this variable is configured to a value between `0` and `1`, it means that the memory threshold alarm feature is enabled.
+- When this variable is configured to a value greater than `0` and less than `1`, it means that the memory threshold alarm feature is enabled.

 </CustomContent>